joseosuna-engineer/software-development-practices-and-principles/resources/docs/commit.md

 - Wrap the body at 72 characters.
 - Use the body to explain what and why instead of how.
 - Typically a dash is used for the bullet, preceded by a single space and a capitalized word.
+- End each line with a period.
+- Always leave a blank line between list lines.

 ```
   commit d1674c5221ad87aa624a5029eb0c5db57b3eaf01